talorlik/ldap-2fa-on-k8s/application/PRD.md

 - LDAP reachable only inside the cluster via ClusterIP service.
 - Two GUIs reachable via ALB on the hostnames you specified, for manual management and self service.

+## Future Improvements

+### cert-manager Integration

+**Current Status**: The cert-manager module exists in the codebase (`modules/cert-manager/`) but is **not currently used** by the OpenLDAP module.
+OpenLDAP currently uses auto-generated self-signed certificates from the osixia/openldap image.

+**Future Enhancement**: Integrating cert-manager would provide:

+- Automatic certificate generation and renewal for OpenLDAP TLS certificates
+- Better certificate lifecycle management (renewal, rotation)
+- Integration with Let's Encrypt or other certificate authorities for trusted certificates
+- Consistent certificate management across all services
+- Reduced manual certificate management overhead

+**Implementation Notes**:

+- The cert-manager module is already available and can be enabled
+- Integration would require updating the OpenLDAP Helm values to reference cert-manager-issued certificates
+- Certificates would be stored in Kubernetes secrets and mounted into the OpenLDAP pods
+- This would replace the current auto-generated self-signed certificates

 [1]: https://github.com/jp-gouin/helm-openldap "GitHub - jp-gouin/helm-openldap:
 Helm chart of Openldap in High availability with multi-master replication and